one-for-all/gorilla-physics/README.md

 ## TODO

+- Deploy the visualization to github page
-- Add visualization through webassembly, javascript and browser.
+- Add section on visualization in README
 - Verify that multi-joint robot works. (currently only tested against single revolute joint)

 ## References